aefarrell/aefarrell.github.io/_posts/2020-11-20-butane_leak_example.md

     2.188550597862162e-5

-The diameter of droplets from flashing breakup can be calculated from the following empirical correlation[<sup id="fnref-9">9</sup>](#fn-9) and the mean droplet diameter is simply the smallest of either the aerodynamic or flashing diameter[<sup id="fnref-10">10</sup>](#fn-10) In almost all cases that are relevant for release modeling capillary breakup is not significant.
+The diameter of droplets from flashing breakup can be calculated from the following empirical correlation[<sup id="fnref-9">9</sup>](#fn-9) and the mean droplet diameter is simply the smallest of either the aerodynamic or flashing diameter[<sup id="fnref-10">10</sup>](#fn-10) In almost all cases that are relevant for release modelling capillary breakup is not significant.

 {% capture footnote-9 %}
 <a name="fn-9"><strong>9</strong></a>: Woodward ([1998](#woodward-1998)), page 50 [↩](#fnref-9)